-Dual Enrollment is a program that provides funding for $9^{\text{th}} - 12^{\text{th}}$ grade students enrolled in an eligible high school to take approved college-level coursework and receive credit towards both high and college graduation requirements.
-Students must complete an application each term at www.gafutures.org634 and maintain Satisfactory Academic Progress to be eligible for funding.
+Dual Enrollment is a program that provides funding for 9th - 12th grade students enrolled in an eligible high school to take approved college-level coursework and receive credit towards both high and college graduation requirements.
+Students must complete an application each term at www.gafutures.org org of 333 and maintain Satisfactory Academic Progress to be eligible for funding.
 The Dual Enrollment program covers tuition for participants.
 Other fees are not charged to dually enrolled students.